apimatic/petstore-poc/content/custom-cards.md

-# Enhancing Documentation with Custom Cards
+# Documentation with Custom Cards

 *APIMatic* allows you to enhance your documentation using custom HTML and CSS elements.
 Below is an example of how you can incorporate custom cards.